From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Thanks to the over 160 well-preserved buildings classified as historical and architectural landmarks in the city’s four historic sites, Lyon is a UNESCO World Heritage site.
 Around December 8th, a must-see and do is the four-day Light Festival, “Fête des Lumières,” where the city becomes one big light show.
 Don’t forget to visit “Les Halles de Lyon,” a renowned, prestigious indoor market that can be expensive but also worth it if you appreciate having the best local products.

-If you’re an aviation enthusiast and like the idea of visiting an underrated city with a cool vibe that’s both modern and traditional, you’ll love Toulouse.
+If you’re an aviation enthusiast and like visiting an underrated city with a cool, modern and traditional vibe, you’ll love Toulouse.

 - Population: 476 000